 Once proceedings are instituted, the claimant can seek discovery and inspection of relevant documents (unless privileged), e.g. notes of interviews, and the employer’s internal and external emails.
 Employer’s witness statements will also be disclosed.

-As to the approach on confidential documents, see Employment Law Solicitor Chris Hadrill on applications for disclosure in the Employment Tribunal (link to redmans.co.uk), 17/10/13.
+As to the approach on confidential documents, see Employment Law Solicitor Chris Hadrill on applications for disclosure in the Employment Tribunal (redmans.co.uk), 17/10/13.

 Taking witness statements as read

 Tribunal rules were changed in 2012 so as to require witness statements to be taken as read, unless a judge or tribunal directs otherwise.
 So the normal position is now that witnesses do not have to read out their witness statements.
 This will be welcome to many witnesses who stammer.
 Witnesses can still be cross-examined at the hearing on their witness statements.
 It is now rule 43 of SI 2013/1237.

 Even before the 2012 change, in 2010 the Employment Appeal Tribunal stressed that it is not a requirement of fairness in every case that the statements of every witness be read aloud in full, or indeed at all: Mehta v.
 Child Support Agency (2010) (link to bailii.org), particularly para 16.
 For an outline: Reading statements aloud (link to etclaims.co.uk), 8/12/10.

 Risk on costs?